Professor Nick Jennings is an internationally-recognised authority in the areas of AI, autonomous systems

 Nick was made a Companion of the Order of the Bath (CB) in the Queen’s New Year Honours List in 2016 for his services to computer science and national security science.
 He has received a number of prestigious awards for his research including the Computers and Thought Award, the ACM Autonomous Agents Research Award, and the Lovelace Medal.
 He is a judge for the Queen Elizabeth Prize for Engineering and chair of the judges for the Manchester Prize in AI.

 He is a Fellow of the Royal Society, Royal Academy of Engineering, the Institute of Electrical and Electronic Engineers, the British Computer Society, the Institution of Engineering and Technology, the Association for the Advancement of Artificial Intelligence (AAAI), the Society for the Study of Artificial Intelligence and Simulation of Behaviour (AISB), the Royal Society of the Arts, the City and Guilds of London Institute, the German AI Institute (DFKI) and the European Artificial Intelligence Association and a member of Academia Europaea.

 The Vice-Chancellor and President is the principal academic and administrative officer of the University and is also chair of Senate.
-Professor Jennings became Vice-Chancellor and President of Loughborough University in October 2021.
+Professor Jennings became the ninth Vice-Chancellor and President of Loughborough University in October 2021.

 The Vice-Chancellor has special responsibilities for the advancement of the University, through the development of relationships with partners and supporters locally, nationally, and internationally.
 They are also the University’s Accountable Officer to the Office for Students.

 My research focuses on developing artificial intelligence (AI) systems for large-scale, open and dynamic environments.